awsdocs/aws-direct-connect-user-guide/doc_source/create-lag.md

 1. You can view information about the LAG, including its ID, the AWS Direct Connect endpoint on which the connections terminate\.

 After you've created a LAG, you can associate or disassociate connections from it\.
-For more information, see [Associating a Connection with a LAG](associate-connection-with-lag.md) and [Disassociating a Connection From a LAG](disassociate-connection-from-lag.md)\.
+For more information, see [Associating a connection with a LAG](associate-connection-with-lag.md) and [Disassociating a connection from a LAG](disassociate-connection-from-lag.md)\.

 **To create a LAG using the command line or API**
 + [create\-lag](https://docs.aws.amazon.com/cli/latest/reference/directconnect/create-lag.html) \(AWS CLI\)